dobots/vibhav_internship/multibot_ws/README.md

 ```

 #### RRT Frontier Exploration [(link)](http://wiki.ros.org/rrt_exploration)
--This package is already present in the repository.
+This package is already present in the repository.

 ***
 ## Launch commands